From BR Bullpen

 Alou finished his career in the 2009 World Baseball Classic as a bench player.
 He flew out against Juan Carlos Sulbaran as a pinch-hitter in a 3-2 loss to the Dutch national team.
 In the make-or-break rematch with the Dutch, Alou pinch-hit for Willy Taveras with one on and two out in the 9th of a scoreless duel.
 Facing Diegomar Markwell, he grounded out to Sharlon Schoop to end his career.

 Since 2009, Moises works as general manager for the Leones del Escogido team on the Dominican Winter League.
+In 2011, he was appointed by Major League Baseball as Tournament Director for El Torneo Supremo.

 Notable Achievements